zuplo/docs/docs/dedicated/architecture.md

 <ManagedDedicatedMultiRegionArchitecture />

-### Environments
+### Instances

 Customers running managed dedicated Zuplo typically have multiple instances of Zuplo deployed.
 The most common case is to have a production instance and a non-production instance.
 The non-production instance is used to deploy and test changes to your API Gateway before deploying them to production.
+Each instance can run many different deployments.
+A typical setup, the production instance hosts only the production deployment, while the non-production instance hosts many other deployments (for example staging, development, QA, or any feature branch deployments).

 Each instance operates in isolation and runs within its own VPC or network.